VenexCon/100-days-of-code/log.md

   - Comments section to type up answers, that then appears below the asked question.
   - A page that links to another page with comments ...............i need to rebuild reddit........

+  Continuing with the freecodce camp, i need to learn about viewports widths and differences to be able to appropriately assign the webpage to mobile, i need to go through and replace PX with EM equivilents and test it on mobile.